 At the same time, I taught my first fully online courses for BYU–Idaho, and I spent a year working as a tutor in TTU's Writing Center, which specializes in both online tutoring and working with EFL students.
 All of these things broadened my experience and led me to my dissertation topic of online writing instruction (OWI) preparation for graduate teaching assistants (GTAs).
 When I finished my coursework, I returned to BYU–Idaho to adjunct while I completed my exams and dissertation; during this time I also taught a fully online Introduction to Technical Writing course for TTU.

-I completed my degree in May 2017, and this fall marks the beginning of my twelfth year teaching writing in a university setting.
+I completed my degree in May 2017, and Fall 2019 marks the beginning of my thirteenth year teaching writing in a university setting.
 My passion for the work remains strong, and I continue to refine my practice every semester.

 You can download a PDF of my teaching philosophy or read it below.